 People have gone dog-crazy.
 From cute little pocket dogs to hulking huskies, it can seem that dog owners will stop at nothing to make sure that their barking and drooling bundles of joy have the best care possible.

 Rover is an app that connects dog walkers and pet sitters with pet owners.
-If you’re a pet-person and you like to spend time with animals, this might be just the app for you.
+If you’re a pet person and you like to spend time with animals, this might be just the app for you.
 Check out our Rover review to learn more.